 - Lobby Tables

 - Upper Conference Room (206)

 - Swarts Conference Room (213)

 - Trump Conference Room (212)

-- Lower Hive \Select Hours Available
+- Lower Hive Select Hours Available

 - Club Buzz

 - Jacket Legacy Room

-Reserving Academic Space: To reserve a classroom, you must fill out the on-line request form found here:
+- President's Conference Room

-http://www.bhsu.edu/Services/InstructionalSupport/MultimediaClassrooms/RoomRequestForm/tabid/10179/Default.aspx.
-Anne Stevens schedules classroom space and will confirm the meeting time with the organization advisor.
+Reserving Academic Space: To reserve a classroom, you must fill out the on-line request form found here..
+You may also contact the Senior Computer Support Specialist who schedules classroom space and will confirm the meeting time with the organization advisor.
+She can be reached at 605-642-6064.

 Technology Needs: When completing the online reservation forms, indicate what technology needs your event will have.
-It is possible that you will need to coordinate with Terry Hupp and/or Anne Stevens to schedule additional needs beyond what the room supplies.
+It is possible that you will need to coordinate with the Digital Media Specialist at 605-642-6240 and/or the Senior Computer Support Specialist at 605-642-6064 to schedule additional needs beyond what the room supplies.